-COMPARISON WITH
+COMPARISON WITH 'NON-TOURISM' INDUSTRIES

-'NON-TOURISM'

-INDUSTRIES

-Tourism contributed \$26 billion to industry gross value added in 2003-04.
-When compared to the traditional industries published in ABS statistics using Australian and New Zealand Standard Industrial Classification (ANZSIC) divisions, the gross value added of the tourism industry ranks thirteenth out of the seventeen industry divisions.
-Tourism gross value added exceeded that of Agriculture, forestry and fishing, Communication services, Electricity, gas and water supply, Personal and other services, Accommodation, cafes and restaurants, and Cultural and recreational services.
+Tourism contributed \$26.5 billion to industry gross value added in 2004-05.
+When compared to the traditional industries published in ABS statistics using Australia and New Zealand Standard Industrial Classification (ANZSIC) divisions, the gross value added of the tourism industry ranks thirteenth out of the seventeen industry divisions.
+Tourism gross value added exceeded that of Communication services, Electricity, gas and water supply, Personal and other services, Accommodation, cafes and restaurants, and Cultural and recreational services.